 Food for the Soul

-We entered the Gurudwara and listened to live performance of devotional music for a while.
+We entered the Gurudwara and listened to live performances of devotional music for a while.
 We explored the inner sanctum and paid our respect to Guru Granth Sahib and moved on towards the langar.
 The good thing about any Sikh trail is that at every major stoppage, there will be a gurudwara serving langar (free community meal) to anyone, no questions asked.
 We did so in the previous stops at Govindghat and Ghangaria (Govinddham) too.
 The langar at Hemkund was a more minimalistic affair.
 Due to the high altitude and difficult terrain, they keep it simple.
 There is a bowl of khichdi and a glass of milk tea for everyone who manages to reach the top.
 The person serving it dishes out the food with mechanical precision but make no mistake, the food is exactly the way food for the soul should be, free of cost and free of excesses.

 Everyone must start descending from Hemkund latest by 2 pm because after that it gets even colder and one cannot risk getting stuck in between.
 So, we reluctantly started returning, clicking more pictures.
 Although brahmakamals had disappointed us, there were other flowers, and not to mention waterfalls along the way, alleviating our physical pain.